Summiting Chimborazo – Fulfilling a Dream

 So when I returned to Ecuador to start my adventure company, I got wind that a group of climbers from Quito were going to climb Chimborazo in late January 2019.
 They were going to hike to 5300m and camp on the Southwest ridge.
 Then make a push to the summit the following morning.
 This I thought may be a good option as you split the peak up into two sizable chunks.
 Energized by the thought of finally fulfilling a dream, I started to train with some urgency.
-This included hiking up Rucu Pichincha (4690m) twice per week in January as part of the training.
+This included hiking up Rucu Pichincha (4690m) with a 15 kg backpack twice per week in January as part of the training.

 Good acclimatization is EVERYTHING!

 The climbing group that I was joining were leaving Quito on a Saturday and summiting Chimborazo the following morning (Sunday).
 They had climbed Cotopaxi (5890m) the previous weekend and were using Chimborazo as a training peak for Aconcagua (6950m).
 I reckoned it would be a bit severe for me go from 2800 to 6268m in two days.
 So I decided to make my own acclimatization arrangements.